twome/pinguno/docs/roadmap.md

 # To do / roadmap:

+1. auto-run on boot
+1. run for extreme long term; need to save off sessions and start new ones automatically
+1. run headless (prefpane? service? process?)

 ## GUI

+- learn Vue and render session data with it

+- set up a Sass development build system

-- figure if there's any future-proof / shimmy way to import node-style modules like ES modules using window.fetch or something
+- browser: figure if there's any future-proof / shim-y way to import non-standard (CommonJS, AMD etc) modules through the ESM syntax by using window.fetch or something
 	- using globals really sucks

-- create mock dataset for UI designing with
-	- add a delay in the server to simulate spotty/slow/async data
+- sketch/visual exploration of layout before investing more effort in html structure

 - design blueprint:
 	- tray icon colour / fullness indicators for when